Trainers

 Resource Center Coordinator/Educational Advocate

 Franny Alexander has been an adoptive and foster mother for over 10 years.
-She currently serves as support to the Resource Center and FOCUS programs.
-Additionally, Franny facilitates and leads the FUSE parent support groups in the East Tennessee area.
+She received her bachelor’s degree from Liberty University.
+She currently serves as the Resource Center Coordinator, providing parent coaching and support.
+Additionally, Franny facilitates parent support groups across Tennessee.
 Franny is certified as an Educational Advocate.

 Resource Center Coordinator/Educational Advocate

 Franny Alexander has been an adoptive and foster mother for over 10 years.
-She currently serves as support to the Resource Center and FOCUS programs.
-Additionally, Franny facilitates and leads the FUSE parent support groups in the East Tennessee area.
+She received her bachelor’s degree from Liberty University.
+She currently serves as the Resource Center Coordinator, providing parent coaching and support.
+Additionally, Franny facilitates parent support groups across Tennessee.
 Franny is certified as an Educational Advocate.

 Jay Butler